ropensci/osmextract/README.md

 )
 #> The input place was matched with: Isle of Wight
 #> The chosen file was already detected in the download directory.
 Skip downloading.
+#> Start with the vectortranslate operations on the input file!
-#> The corresponding gpkg file was already detected.
-Skip vectortranslate operations
+#> Finished the vectortranslate operations on the input file!
 #> Reading layer `lines' from data source `/mnt/57982e2a-2874-4246-a6fe-115c199bc6bd/data/osm/geofabrik_isle-of-wight-latest.gpkg' using driver `GPKG'
-#> Simple feature collection with 918 features and 9 fields
+#> Simple feature collection with 918 features and 10 fields
 #> geometry type:  LINESTRING
 #> dimension:      XY
 #> bbox:           xmin: -1.565827 ymin: 50.58314 xmax: -1.083348 ymax: 50.76245